 See Also: HOW TO SURVIVE IN NIGERIAN UNIVERSITIES

-Well, enough of the lamentation, some interesting revelation will amaze you.
+Well, enough of the lamentation, some interesting revelations will amaze you.

 See Also: HOW TO MAKE MONEY AT HOME IN NIGERIA